percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

    For testing you can also download certificates from `launchpad <https://bazaar.launchpad.net/~percona-core/percona-xtradb-cluster/5.5/files/head:/tests/certs/>`_.

-.. note:: Irrespective of what is shown in the example, you can use the same .crt and .pem files on all nodes and it will work, since there is no server-client paradigm here, but rather a cluster with homogeneous nodes.
+.. note:: You can use the same .crt and .pem files on all nodes and it will work, since there is no server-client paradigm here, but rather a cluster with homogeneous nodes.